 Contact SIMTEC Silicone Parts

-At SIMTEC, we produce custom-designed and manufactured, high-quality LSR parts and LSR 2-Shot components.
-We produce parts for the automotive and industrial markets, as well as medical and consumer applications.
-Contact us today for a free quote, or download our informational guide to LSR.
+At SIMTEC, we produce custom, high-quality LSR parts and .
+We produce parts for the medical, automotive, industrial and consumer markets.
+Contact us today or download our informational guide to LSR.